-While searching for a literature tie-in for this lesson, I found Nikki McClure’s exquisite book Apple.
-The story takes on you in a visual journey of the life cycle of an apple; from apple picking time to composting and re-birth.
+While searching for a literature tie-in for these adorable apples, I found Nikki McClure’s exquisite book Apple.
+The story takes you on a visual journey of the cycle of an apple; from apple picking to composting and re-birth.
 The children had fun anticipating what would become of the bright red apple.

-I read this book to my group of Kinders.
-They were absolutely enraptured.
+I read this book to my group of Kinders and they were absolutely enraptured!
 The Kindergarten teacher and I marveled at the simplicity and effectiveness of the vocabulary and images.
 Afterwards, we created a very simple apple art project that featured five art techniques:

 – 12″ x 18″ white sulphite paper

 – White chalk pastel